auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ## Adding SMS Message Notification Alert

-We can also add notification_message calculator to send personalized SMS notifications.
-This innovative functionality is designed to cater to the specific needs of customers by enabling alerts based on custom object detection criteria.
-When the system identifies predefined objects in certain quantities—meticulously set by the customers themselves—it triggers an automated process to dispatch tailored SMS messages directly to the customers.
-This real-time notification system not only keeps customers informed about critical events as they unfold but also adds a layer of interactive and proactive communication, significantly enhancing the overall user experience.
-Through this feature, the pipeline transcends traditional boundaries, transforming into a dynamic tool that empowers customers with immediate insights and actionable information delivered straight to their mobile devices.
+We can also add the **notification_message** calculator to send personalized SMS/Email notifications.

+This functionality is designed to cater to the specific needs of users by enabling alerts based on custom object detection criteria.
+For example, when the system recognizes a certain number of predefined objects set by the customer, it triggers an automated process to send customized text messages directly to the customer.
+We use **[jq](https://jqlang.github.io/jq/)**, a lightweight and flexible command-line JSON processor, for users to filter the information they want based on the detected JSON packet from the running pipeline.
+This real-time notification system not only keeps users informed of critical events; but also adds a layer of interactivity and proactive communication.

-What we need to do to enable this functionality is just adding the to_json calculator and notification_message calculator at the end.
+Let's try to start sending SMS notification alerts!
+To enable this functionality, we need to add the **to_json** calculator and the **notification_message** calculator at the end of the pipeline.

+The **to_json** calculator is a calculator to convert metadata packets like Detection/Track Packet into JSON packets.
+It has 3 user-defined options: label_name_file, network, and input_type.
+For more details on setting the three config options, please refer to [to_json.proto](../../calculators/to_json/to_json.proto)

+The **notification_message** calculator is designed to send customized JSON notifications to users through emails or SMS messages.
+It has the following  user-defined options that need to be addressed:

+- **message_type**: the value is either EMAIL or SMS, which stands for the protocol to use.
+- **sender**: the value is an email address string if sending email notifications; it is a phone number string if sending SMS notifications.
+- **receiver**: the value is an array of email address strings or an array of phone number strings depending on the protocol.
+- **sender_username** and **sender_password**: the value is the credentials or authentications for connecting the server URL.
+- **server_url**: the value is the email SMTP URL or the SMS gateway API URL depending on the protocol.
+- **trigger_type**: the value is either PACKET or JQ, which stands for whether applying jq to trigger the JSON packet or not.
+If PACKET is selected, then the plain packet text will be sent.
+- **jq_query_string**:
+- **trigger_consecutive_packet**: the expected value is a number > 0, which determines the number of packets to be sent when meeting the user-defined trigger query.
+- **notification_title** and **notification_body**: the values are user-defined title and body context would like to add to the notification alert
+- **attach_json**: the value is true or false, for users to choose if they want to attach the detected JSON packet contents into the SMS/Email notification or not.

+Here is an example of the to_json calculator and the notification_message calculator:

 ```
 node {